What Is Employee Turnover?

 To better understand your employee turnover, all you have to do is answer three questions:

-Even if your turnover rate is lower than your industry’s average, there’s no reason to celebrate unless you can identify who leaves you.
+Even if your employee turnover rate is lower than your industry’s average, there’s no reason to celebrate unless you can identify who leaves you.
 If your top performers are leaving, then you should take immediate action, otherwise, your company’s performance will flag.
 On the other hand, if your low performers are leaving, you could stand to gain by enjoying better employee engagement, productivity and profits.

 Keeping track of when people leave can be very useful.
 For example, your new hire turnover rate can offer a lot of insight.
 First, it can tell you whether your recruitment methods are working.
 If a significant number of your new employees leave because they found their job duties different to, or more complicated than, what they were expecting, perhaps you should consider reviewing your job descriptions.
 Investing more time and money developing your orientation process could help too if employees leave because of cultural mismatches.
 You could also consider offering other employee engagement programs like parental leave or flexible working hours if your employees struggle with work-life balance.